Jerusalem Old City

 - Around 957 BC (?) – The legendary Solomon’s Temple was (reportedly) built on the Temple Mount, Jerusalem Old City.
 It contained the Ark of Covenant, the legendary relic of the Israelites.
 Jerusalem was the capital of Judah, the Israelite kingdom.
 The development of the settlement extended to the present-day Jerusalem Old City.

 - 587/586 BC – a Babylonian army of Nebuchadnezzar invaded Jerusalem and destroyed much of it.
 Solomon’s Temple was destroyed.

 - 538-516 BC – Jews returned to Jerusalem from Babylon and the Second Temple (Herod’s Temple) was constructed on the Temple Mount – initially as a rather modest structure.

 - Around 485 – 445 BC – Jerusalem was destroyed and partly or fully abandoned.
 After this period Jews returned to their capital and rebuilt it.

 - 63 BC – the city was captured by the Romans, Pompey the Great.

-- Around 66 – 73 AD – civil war and uprising against the Romans led to total devastation of Jerusalem.
+- Around 66 – 73 AD – the civil war and an uprising against the Romans led to the total devastation of Jerusalem.
 Nearly every building, including the Second Temple, was razed to the ground.
 The city was abandoned.